Selling a Group of Assets

 When Does a Group of Assets Constitute a Trade or Business?

 A group of assets constitutes a trade or business if either of the following applies:

 Goodwill is associated with a company's good reputation in terms of the products it sells, the services it performs, and it's standing in the community.
 It is tied to the ability of a business to continue doing business with its existing customers and to attract future customers.

 Goodwill is an intangible asset that may only be acquired as part of the acquisition of a business.
-It is a Section 197 intangible whose value is amortized over 15 years by the purchaser of a business.
+It is a section 197 intangible whose value is amortized over 15 years by the purchaser of a business.

 Goodwill generally represents the excess of the price paid for a business over its net asset value (also called book value).

 Going-concern value is the value attributed to a business entity as an on-going enterprise.
 Going-concern value focuses mainly on the ability of the company's assets to generate a return on investment not simply goodwill.

 For Freelancers and independent Contractors

 - Organize your financial data into one central accounting system on the cloud